The Churches of Britain and Ireland

 Aldeburgh, Suffolk,

 St. Peter and St. Paul.
 TM 4634 5685. © Steve Bulman (2005).
 Another two views - 1, 2, both © Christopher Skottowe (circa 1952).
-Two further views - 1, 2, an interior view, and the graves of Benjamin Britten and Peter Pears, all © Simon Edwards (2012).
+Two further views - 1, 2, an interior view, and the graves of Benjamin Britten and Peter Pears (the pale headstone seen over the top of Britten's is of Imogen Holst), all © Simon Edwards (2012).
 The font, and a carved bench-end, both © Christopher Skottowe (2015).
+Two more of the interior - 1, 2, the chancel, side chapel, a modern window, and the pulpit, all © Steve Bulman (2024).
+Link.
 Grade II* listed.
 For listed tombs and monuments in the churchyard, see here.
-Baptist Church on High Street.
+Union Baptist Chapel on High Street is dated 1822.
 TM 4642 5643. © Steve Bulman (2005).
 Link.
-Grade II listed, wherein it's dated to 1822.
+Grade II listed.
 Catholic Church of Our Lady and St. Peter on The Terrace.
 TM 4639 5659. © Alan Wilson.
 Link.
 Services are regularly held in the Fairfield Centre on Fairfield Road.
 It has a foundation stone dated 1959.
 TM 4572 5719. © Richard Roberts (2024).
 Link.

 Alderbury, Wiltshire,